flashcordon/big-history/Histoire-système-solaire.md

 inundations.
 The long-winter model for Mars was dead within 5 years of being formulated.

-‘terraforming’ Mars — changing its environment to be more Earth-like in a way that would allow terrestrial life (possibly including humans) to survive without the need for life-support systems We want to answer the question of whether it is possible to mobilize gases present on Mars today in nonatmospheric reservoirs by emplacing them into the atmosphere, and increase the pressure and temperature so that plants or humans could survive at the surface.
+We want to answer the question of whether it is possible to mobilize gases present on Mars today in nonatmospheric reservoirs by emplacing them into the atmosphere, and increase the pressure and temperature so that plants or humans could survive at the surface.